How to Fix Windows 10 Update If It Freezes or Becomes Stuck

 - Restarts wuauserv

-To run the batch file, copy the following script into notepad and save it to the Desktop as “UpdateFix.bat” so that it is easy to find.
+To run the batch file, copy the following script into notepad and save it to the Desktop as “UpdateFix.bat” to make it easy to find and to delete it when done.
 Right-click the batch file and select “Run as Administrator.”
 Restart Windows after the script completes successfully.

 @ECHO OFF echo This script is intended to stop Windows Update being COMPLETELY and UTTERLY rubbish echo.
 PAUSE echo. attrib -h -r -s %windir%system32catroot2 attrib -h -r -s %windir%system32catroot2*.* net stop wuauserv net stop CryptSvc net stop BITS ren %windir%system32catroot2 catroot2.old ren %windir%SoftwareDistribution SoftwareDistribution.old ren "%ALLUSERSPROFILE%application dataMicrosoftNetworkdownloader" downloader.old net Start BITS net start CryptSvc net start wuauserv echo. echo Windows Update should now work properly.
 Thanks Microsoft. echo.
 PAUSE